-University Canada West strives to make the tuition payments as convenient as possible by offering several financing options.
-Students can choose to make a one-time, one-year tuition payment or choose to pay their tuition term by term.
+University Canada West strives to make the tuition payments as convenient as possible by offering several payment options.
+Students can choose to make a one-time, one-year tuition payment or choose to pay their tuition term by term before the deadline.

-Payments can be made through PayMyTuition, debit card, credit card (Visa, MasterCard or American Express), cheque, wire transfer (a \$45 fee per transaction may be charged) or money order.
+Payments can be made through PayMyTuition, debit card, credit card (Visa, MasterCard or American Express), cheque, CIBC, Flywire, wire transfer (a \$45 fee per transaction may be charged) or money order.
 Credit card payments can be made in-person, via telephone, on the UCW website or through a student's MyUCW Student Portal.
 Students paying online should allow at least 48 hours for funds to be transferred to their UCW account.